Signature pottery, fresh oysters, cycling, and islands to explore

 Where education first went public

-Yoshinaga is known for Shizutani School, the nation's first public school, which is now a general education center that hosts learning events for regional children.
-The tree-covered grounds of Shizutani form what is essentially a Japanese-style garden, complete with an ornamental carp pond, as well as cherry and maple trees.
+Shizutani School is known as the nation's first public school.
+The Okayama Prefectural Youth Education Center is now affiliated with this historic site, which hosts learning events for regional children.
+The tree-covered grounds of Shizutani form what is essentially a Japanese-style garden, complete with an ornamental carp pond, as well as cherry trees and a large Chinese pistashio tree.
 Accordingly, spring and fall are ideal times for a visit.

 Famous seafood market with oysters served every way

 Hinase is a quaint fishing town with an excellent seafood market called Go-mi-no-ichi famed for its oysters.
-You can buy directly from the market and grill them up onsite or take them away.
+You can buy directly from the market and grill them up at the barbecue spot across the street or take them away.
 There are also a number of reasonably priced restaurants near Hinase Station if you want a sitdown meal.

-The Hinase Archipelago is a group of islands accessible by ferry from Hinase Port.
-A 25-minute boat ride will take you to Otabu Island, the furthest out from the port.
-Otabu has a guesthouse that is a popular retreat for families and groups.
+The Hinase Islands are a group of islands accessible by ferry from Hinase Port.
+An approximately 30-minute ferry ride will take you to Otabujima Island, the furthest out from the port.
+Otabujima has a guesthouse that is a popular retreat for families and groups.

 Well-established bridge system

 A series of bridges make visiting both Kakui and Kashira Island possible by car.
-Kakui is a nature reserve with camping facilities, and Kashira has a wonderful swimming beach.
+Kakui is a bird sanctuary with camping facilities, and Kashira has a wonderful swimming beach.

 Famous movie backdrop

-Take a spin on a 36-kilometer cycling course
+Take a spin on a 34-kilometer cycling course

-Katatetsu Roman Cycling Road is a 36-kilometer cycling course that runs along a former railway line.
+Katatetsu Roman Kaido Route is an approximately 34-kilometer cycling course that runs along a former railway line.
 In 2003, this cycling and walking path was opened to the public allowing for a slow-paced view of the nature along the way.